Kings Without Kingdoms.

 Where are the people thriving because of your leadership?

-Where’s the family, the team, the tribe that’s been elevated by your presence?
+Where's the family, the team, that's been elevated by your presence?

 If they can't answer that?